 - A person who can swim freestyle in shallow water but who cannot rest calmly in deep water cannot swim

-- Children and adults have different needs regarding learning to swim
+- Children and adults have different needs when learning to swim

-- Overcoming fear of water makes learning to swim possible: learning strokes does not remove fear of water.
+- Overcoming fear of water makes learning to swim possible: learning strokes does not make overcoming fear possible.